-01 : Do the States have a role in the decision to send U.S. troops overseas?
+01 : Do the states have a role in the decision to send U.S. troops overseas?

-03 : Has such legislation ever been introduced or passed by any state?
+04 : Has such legislation ever been introduced or passed by any state?

 In 1990, the U.S. Supreme Court ruled that “Congress may authorize members of the National Guard of the United States to be ordered to active federal duty for purposes of training outside the United States without either the consent of a State Governor or the declaration of a national emergency.”

-“The question presented,” the late Justice John Paul Stevens wrote for the unanimous court, “is whether the Congress may authorize the President to order members of the National Guard to active duty for purposes of training outside the United States during peacetime.”
+“The question presented,” the late Justice John Paul Stevens wrote for the unanimous majority, “is whether the Congress may authorize the President to order members of the National Guard to active duty for purposes of training outside the United States during peacetime.”

 Or as Norman Beckman, Professor of Political Science at Howard University and Assistant Director of the U.S. Advisory Commission on Intergovernmental Relations, observed: “The decision dealt only with the authority for calling Guard units for two weeks of active-duty training.”

-The entirely separate issue addressed by Defend the Guard legislation — whether a state can withhold its National Guard units from long-term deployments to combat or combat support operations overseas during a time of war, absent Congress fulfilling its Constitutionally-prescribed authority and duty to declare war — has not been tested by the courts.
-Three decades later, based on the writings of a majority of the current justices of the U.S. Supreme Court, we believe Defend the Guard legislation will be upheld if challenged.
+"Defend the Guard" legislation addresses an entirely separate issue — whether a state can withhold its National Guard units from overseas combat deployments or combat-support operations absent a congressional declaration of war — that has not been tested by the courts.
+Three decades later, based on the writings of a majority of the current justices of the U.S. Supreme Court, we believe "Defend the Guard" legislation will be upheld if challenged.

 Absolutely.
-To date, legislators in thirteen states have introduced Defend the Guard bills, with legislators committed in multiple other states to do so in the coming weeks.
+To date, legislators in seventeen states have introduced "Defend the Guard" bills, with legislators committed in multiple other states to do so in the coming weeks.
 We hope to see such legislation introduced in as many as thirty states by the conclusion of the 2021 legislative session.